| Z I M - Abstract 2009(1) | Nov. 2009 |

 |

-In France, a yearly flat rate based on the size of the emergency ward/departement is payed to remunerate emergency readiness.
-(The size of the emergency ward is calculated based on the budgeted number of emergency attendances.)
-Emergency admissions (emergencies with subsequent inpatient admission) are payed by GHS flat rates (GHS = "Groupes homogènes de séjours" = french DRG flat rates).
-Outpatient emergency attendances are payed by a flat rate of € 25. |
+In France, an annual lump sum based on the size of the emergency ward/department is paid to remunerate emergency readiness.
+(The size of the emergency ward is calculated on the basis of the budgeted number of emergency attendances.)
+Emergency admissions (emergencies with subsequent inpatient admission) are paid through GHS flat rates (GHS = "Groupes homogènes de séjours" = French DRG flat rates).
+Outpatient emergency attendances are paid at a flat rate of € 25. |

 4 | |